sean-smith/pcluster.cloud/content/02-tutorials/02-slurm-accounting.md

 ![Accounting Architecture](02-slurm-accounting/architecture.png)

 In this tutorial we will work through setting up [Slurm Accounting](https://slurm.schedmd.com/accounting.html).
 This is a pre-requisite for many features within Slurm, including job resource tracking and [Slurm Federation](https://slurm.schedmd.com/federation.html).
-Starting in **3.3.0** Slurm accounting is setup directly in the ParallelCluster Manager interface.
+Starting in **3.3.0** Slurm accounting is setup directly in the ParallelCluster UI interface.
 This tutorial assumes you're creating a cluster **>= 3.3.0**.

 ### Step 1 - Setup External Accounting Database